 How Many Days in Bangkok are Enough?

-If you want to see all the Bangkok highlights, you can do so in 48 hours.
+If you want to see all the highlights, one day in Bangkok is enough time.
 We stayed downtown and were able to walk many places or take the train.
-For the sights right in the city of Bangkok, 2 days is enough.
+We stayed for 48 hours and felt that 2 days in Bangkok was more than is enough.
 If you want to get out of the city to see more temples and such, plan to spend a little more time.

 Getting Around Bangkok

-Taxis, Ubers and tuktuks are very safe and reliable in Bangkok.
-The train network is also extraordinary and efficient.
-We easily got from Suvarnabhumi Airport Bangkok Airport (BKK) to downtown Bangkok in about 30 minutes for just a couple dollars, as well as around to the temples and markets by train.
+Taxis, Ubers and tuk tuks are very safe and reliable in Bangkok.
+The train network is also extraordinary and efficient, and the best way to get around the city if you’re short on time.
+We easily got from Suvarnabhumi Airport Bangkok Airport (BKK) to the city center in about 30 minutes for just a couple dollars.
+We also used public transport to get around to the temples and markets by train.
 There are also river boats and ferries that run through the city adding an interesting way to get around Bangkok.
 Downtown Bangkok is easily walkable so I highly recommend staying in central Bangkok for this reason.

 Where to Stay in Bangkok

 If you’re looking for suggestions on where to stay in Bangkok, I highly recommend VIE Hotel Bangkok, MGallery Hotel Collection.
 The downtown Bangkok location is so ideal.
-It’s super close to the Airport Rail Link train, walking distance to shopping and restaurants, and it’s the perfect hotel for families. the VIE Hotel is a luxury five star Bangkok hotel that has gourmet restaurants, an award-winning spa, a rooftop infinity pool, and luxurious accommodations.
-Also, accommodation for families in Asia is challenging because most hotels have a maximum capacity of 3 guests which I’ve never understood however VIE Hotel Bangkok hotel rooms accommodate 4 guests.
+It’s a short walk to the Airport Rail Link train, walking distance to shopping and restaurants, and it’s a great place for families.
+The VIE Hotel is a luxury five star Bangkok hotel that has gourmet restaurants, an award-winning spa, a rooftop infinity pool, and luxurious accommodations.
+Also, accommodation for families in Asia is challenging because most hotels have a maximum capacity of 3 guests which I’ve never understood.
+However VIE Hotel Bangkok hotel rooms accommodate 4 guests.

 Best Places to Eat in Bangkok